 If a folder variable does not have a value and it is used in a task, it will appear as a blank space in the task.

-In the Description box, optionally enter a user-friendly description of the variable.
+In the Description fields, enter the description of the variable.

 - Click Create to create the variable.

 To edit a folder variable, click it in the list.
 Note that you cannot change the variable’s name or type.

 If you change the variable’s value, planned tasks that use that variable will reflect the new value.
 Completed, skipped, or failed tasks will reflect the old value.

 To delete a folder variable, click Delete under Actions.

 Note: If you delete a folder variable that is still in use, tasks that use the variable will not be able to start.

 In Release version 8.5 and later, you can use variables inside another variable.